Vladislao/proxy-supervisor/README.md

 - **callback** _\<Function\>_ Callback function that handles response statuses.

-Callback has a signature of _(proxy, res)_ and will be called each time a request is completed.
+Callback has a signature of _(proxy, res, req)_ and will be called each time a request is completed.
 State of the proxy can be modified.

 #### balancer.onError(callback)

 - **callback** _\<Function\>_ Callback function that handles request errors.

-Callback has a signature of _(proxy, err)_ and will be called each time a request resulted in an error.
+Callback has a signature of _(proxy, err, req)_ and will be called each time a request resulted in an error.
 State of the proxy can be modified.

 ### Source